Janabau/Janabau/README.md

 - 👋 Hi, I’m @Janabau and I work at Médecins Sans Frontières (MSF).
 - 👀 I’m interested in #MissingMaps, digital communications and community engagement.
 - 🌱 I’m currently learning how to set up blogs on Github and manage mapping tasks on HOT Tasking Manager.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on reporting user issues on Tasking Manager, resolving them together and improving the Missing Maps communications.
 - 📫 How to reach me?
 Via hotosm slack or by e-mail: jana.bauerova@prague.msf.org .

 <!---